 Please note, that your visa is your responsibility and make sure you talk to your LCTW Coordinators or LCTW management regarding when you need to go and we can help guide you through the process in person here.

-If you overstay your visa you will have to pay a fine when you leave the country of \$10 USD per day overstayed.
+If you overstay your visa, you will have to pay a fine when you leave the country of \$7-10 USD per day (charged in kip so USD amount depends on current currency exhange rates) overstayed.

 PERSONAL INSURANCE